Ways to Get Experience

 - Open to students in any major outside the formal co-op majors

 Students who do a flexible co-op can take a companion online course to learn professional development concepts and receive academic credit for their experience.
-Download our guide: How to Receive Academic Credit for an Internship
+Download our guide: Earn Course Credit for an Internship or Co-op

 In on-campus co-op, students work on campus part-time while completing an online course in professional development.